janelu9/flash-finetuning/README.md

 model = BaichuanForCausalLMPipe(...
 ```

 Generally, every GPU device reads one piece of data, that means one worker with 8 GPUs will need to allocate a total of 8x data size on its CPU memory.
-But now it need only 1x size if these GPUs belong to one pipeline in my project with special optimization.
-So I recommend you to train model with faster and low-cost pipeline parallelism rather than ZERO if your data are really big.
-Pipeline engine could load and save model's weights with HuggingFace's format directly here.
-It could also resume from the checkpoint, if you want to resume interruption, any configs shouldn't be modified.
+But now they need just 1x if these GPUs belong to one pipeline under my special optimizations in this project .
+So I strongly recommend you to train your model with faster and low-cost Pipeline Parallelism rather than ZERO if your data are really big.
+Pipeline engine could directly load and save model's weights in HuggingFace's format here.
+It could also resumes from the checkpoint.
+If you want to resume interruption, any configs shouldn't be modified.

 ## Batch Inference